camunda/camunda-docs-manual/content/reference/rest/history/batch/post-batch-set-removal-time.md

     <td>400</td>
     <td>application/json</td>
     <td>
-      Request was unsuccessfull due to a bad user request.
-This occurs if some of the query parameters are invalid, e. g. if neither historicBatchIds nor historicBatchQuery is present or if no mode is specified. <br><br>
+      Request was unsuccessful due to a bad user request.
+This occurs if some of the query parameters are invalid, e.g. if neither historicBatchIds nor historicBatchQuery is present or if no mode is specified. <br><br>
       See the <a href="{{< ref "/reference/rest/overview/_index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>